MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/o365-group-tasks.md

 Microsoft provides no tools to convert a shared mailbox to a Microsoft 365 group, or vice versa.

 However, you can upgrade distribution lists to Microsoft 365 groups.
-This is a great way to give your organization's distribution lists all the features and functionality of Microsoft 365 groups.
+It's a great way to give your organization's distribution lists all the features and functionality of Microsoft 365 groups.
 See [Why you should upgrade your distribution lists to groups in Outlook](https://support.microsoft.com/office/7fb3d880-593b-4909-aafa-950dd50ce188).

 You can upgrade distribution lists one at a time, or several at the same time.
 If the distribution list can't be upgraded, a dialog box opens to indicate this.
 See [Which distribution lists cannot be upgraded?](/microsoft-365/admin/manage/upgrade-distribution-lists?view=o365-worldwide#which-distribution-lists-cannot-be-upgraded&preserve-view=true).